Is it Time To Replace Your Water Softener?

 Common signs of water softener failure

-- Difficulty Lathering – Either soap won’t lather at all, or it will take a significantly greater amount to get the lather you want
+- Difficulty Lathering – Either soap won’t lather at all, or it will take a significantly greater amount to get the lather you want.
+Softened water will make it easier to lather soap.

 - Laundry Issues – Washing clothes in hard water will leave them stiff and duller than they should be.
 If you notice a significant change in how your clothing looks or feels after coming out of the wash, the problem may not be with your detergent, but with your water softener instead.